gramps-project/gramps-web-docs/docs/dev-backend/setup.md

 ### Install Gramps

 The Web API requires the Gramps Python library to be importable.
 Starting from Gramps 5.2.0, it will be installable via `pip`.
 Right now, development is still based on Gramps 5.1.x, so the most convenient option is to install the Gramps `apt` package on Ubuntu

 ```
 sudo apt install gramps
 ```

+!!! info
+    Note that using the `gramps` Python package from Gramps installed with `apt` requires using the system Python interpreter, so you cannot work in a virtual environment.

 ### Clone the Web API repository